How to Prevent Ideological Conflicts?

 Disagreeing won’t harm

 The most common survival tool is this one.
 Pay attention, nod your head, then go.
 For instance, some family members might think it is useless to clatter plates or light candles, whereas other family members might find value in it.
 Let everyone pursue their own interests.
-Only facts and reasoning should be used to resolve some issues.

 The case for stupidity cannot be made

-One family member, for instance, should be reminded of their duty.
 And how their actions may endanger others if they are constantly anxious about leaving the house or handling the situation carelessly.

 Recognize how authority can be abused